 Everything that happens in mediation arises against our social backdrop of defaulting to litigation as the tradititional tool for resolving conflict.
 Litigation often brings hollow victories as many human needs are not addressed.
 Instead, feelings and concerns are filtered through a narrow legal relevancy screen, or suppressed entirely.

-A mediator is a neutral and impartial person, who may be a lawyer, a mental health professional, or other person with training in mediation.
+A mediator is a neutral and impartial person.
 Neutrality means that one does not have an interest or stake in the outcome.
 Impartiality means that one does not take sides.
-Both are essential to the process and for retaining the confidence of the parties.
-The mediator is skilled at helping people come together in agreement, and can give legal information, but does not give individual legal advice.
-The mediator may prepare the legal agreement.
-Typically the mediator advises the parties to have independent legal advice in reviewing their agreements.
+Both are essential to the process, and for retaining the confidence of both parties.
+The mediator is skilled at helping people come together in agreement.
+The mediator also writes up the agreement that is memorialized in documents that are presented to the court.

-Litigation counsel typically take their marching orders from their clients when they are gripped by fear or anger (the normal experience of most people going through divorce).
-Zealous advocacy is often characterized by bullying and is used to justify “scorched earth” litigation tactics; to get the largest piece of the pie for the client, at great cost financially and emotionally.
+Lawyers typically take their marching orders from clients when they are gripped by fear or anger (the normal experience of most people going through divorce).
+Zealous advocacy is often characterized by bullying and is used to justify “scorched earth” litigation tactics; to get the largest piece of the pie for the client, at great costs, both financially and emotionally.
 Threatening to go to court is common, and is the default position if one party doesn’t get what they want.

 The adversarial process defines each party’s interests in terms of “rights and responsibilities.”
 This pits the parties against each other, unnecessarily.
 The spouses become litigants in a system that itself creates tension and conflict.
 Often, the ability to communicate, trust, and co-parent with the other spouse is destroyed by the process.